-The Leonis Adobe Museum in Calabasas was named as the first Los Angeles historic monument on August 6, 1962.
+The Leonis Adobe Museum in Calabasas was the first designated Los Angeles historic monument on August 6, 1962.
 The Leonis Adobe was the home of Miguel Leonis, known as the King of Calabasas, who owned over 10,000 acres of land.
 The museum features his authentically furnished two-story Monterey-style adobe with original buildings, period livestock, gardens and a vineyard.
-The house was originally built in 1844, six years before Los Angeles was incorporated and California was given statehood.
+The house was originally built in 1844, six years before Los Angeles was incorporated and California became a state.

-The Leonis Adobe, located at 23537 Calabasas Road in Calabasas (near the Sagebrush Cantina) is open Wednesday through Sunday from 1pm to 4pm (opens at 10am on Saturdays).
+The Leonis Adobe, located at 23537 Calabasas Road in Calabasas (near the Sagebrush Cantina) is open Friday and Sunday from 1pm to 4pm and 10am to 4pm on Saturdays.
 Visit www.leonisadobemuseum.org or call 818.222.6511 for more information.
-Suggest donations are $4 for adults, $3 for seniors and $1 for children under age 12.
+Suggested donations are $4 for adults, $3 for seniors and $1 for children under age 12.

 On a personal note, I've been to the Leonis Adobe and it is an amazingly large piece of property in the heart of old town Calabasas, paralleling, yet nearly invisible to, the 101 freeway.
-In addition to the historic buildings the site has a particularly impressive assortment of vintage wagons and farm equipment.
-There's also a beautiful, well manicured garden area and lots of farms animals to see and feed, including some longhorn bulls, sheep, goats, chickens and a horse.
+In addition to the historic buildings, the site has an impressive assortment of vintage wagons and farm equipment.
+There's also a well manicured garden area and lots of farm animals to see and feed, including some longhorn bulls, sheep, goats, chickens and a horse.
 Bring quarters to buy food.
 Plus they have many activities for the kids year-round.